Koya | Diversified Search Group partnered with Little Kids Rock on the search for a Chief Financial Officer.

-He led the Association of Latinos Professionals for America NY chapter as their President from 2011 to 2015.
-During his time on the executive board, the chapter grew from 1,200 members to over 3,300 members, tripled the number of corporate partners and professional development programs.
+He led the Association of Latino Professionals for America NY chapter as their President from 2011 to 2015.
+During his time on the executive board, the chapter grew from 1,200 members to over 3,300 members and tripled the number of corporate partners and professional development programs.

 He has also served on the boards of the National Association of Black Accountants, Latinas in Business, St. Peter’s Prep and Womensphere.
 He is also an active member of Sponsors for Education Opportunity and frequently mentors Career Program students during the summer.